 Figure 9 through Figure 12 below illustrate the geographic concentration of non-Hispanic White, Asian, and Hispanic or Latino residents by Census Block Group.
 The maps illustrate that most Block Groups within the City of Davis feature a relatively high percentage of non-Hispanic White residents, with one Block Group exceeding 82 percent.
 The Block Group with the lowest share of non-Hispanic White residents covers an area of South Davis along Cowell Boulevard, which features a large concentration of larger multifamily rental apartment complexes and which is popular with the student population.
-The Block Groups with relatively high proportion of Hispanic/Latino and Asian residents.
-Other Block Groups with relatively high proportions of Hispanic/Latino residents include Old East Davis, the Block Group immediately north of Interstate 80 at Mace Boulevard, and portions of Asian residents include those along the east side of Highway 113, and at the north end of F Street near the intersection with West Covell Boulevard.
+The Block Group also shows a relatively high proportion of Hispanic/Latino and Asian residents.
+Other Block Groups with relatively high proportions of Hispanic/Latino residents include Old East Davis, the Block Group immediately north of Interstate 80 at Mace Boulevard, and portions of West Davis along Arlington Boulevard and Russell Boulevard.
+Areas with relatively high proportions of Asian residents include those along the east side of Highway 113, and at the north end of F Street near the intersection with West Covell Boulevard.
 These areas also feature notable concentrations of large apartment complexes and are fairly popular with the UC Davis student population as a result.